awsdocs/amazon-route53-docs/doc_source/health-checks-tagging.md

-# Naming and Tagging Health Checks<a name="health-checks-tagging"></a>
+# Naming and tagging health checks<a name="health-checks-tagging"></a>

 You can add tags to Amazon Route 53 health checks, which lets you give each health check a name that is more comprehensible than the health check ID\.
 These are the same tags that AWS Billing and Cost Management provides for organizing your AWS bill\.
-For more information about using tags for cost allocation, see [Use Cost Allocation Tags for Custom Billing Reports](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about using tags for cost allocation, see [Use cost allocation tags for custom billing reports](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation.html) in the *AWS Billing and Cost Management User Guide*\.

 Each tag consists of a key \(the name of the tag\) and a value, both of which you define\.
 When you add tags to a health check, we recommend that you add one tag that has the following values for the key and value:
 + **key** – **Name**